Clayell/TargetInterceptPlanner/README.md

 * The time spent in your parking orbit while waiting for the maneuver
     * Can also show the phasing angle from the current position

-Keep in mind that this mod assumes you can instantly get into the target orbit from your current launch position.
+Keep in mind that this mod assumes you can instantly get into the parking orbit from your current launch position.
 If you want more accurate results (especially for launching into a vessel's orbit), launch into the next window's inclination a few minutes before the window itself, with the time depending on how long it takes you to reach orbit.

 Forum Thread: N/A